eclipse-sumo/sumo/docs/web/docs/TraCI/Change_ChargingStation_State.md

 | :------: | :---------------: | :---------------: | :----------: |
 | Variable | chargingStation ID | Type of the value |  New Value   |

-Changes the state of a chargingStation light.
+Changes the state of a chargingStation.
 Because it is possible to change different values of a chargingStation, the given value may have different types.
 The following values can be changed, the type of the value to given is also shown in the table.